 Parents play an essential role in the education process.
 They can help students understand difficult concepts and motivate them to keep going when learning new ideas gets hard.
-The National Coalition for Parent Involvement in Education has found that involved parents, regardless of their income level and family background, give students a leg up in their grades, social skills, and overall well-being.
+The National Coalition for Parent Involvement in Education has found that parent involvement, regardless of their income level and family background, give students a leg up in their grades, social skills, and overall well-being.

 From a teacher’s perspective, involving parents in the classroom requires a delicate balance.
 You want parents to be engaged but not controlling.
 You want them to care about the learning experience while also allowing their kids to grow their independence.